KygekTeam/docs/README.md

 ## IMPORTANT

-We're looking for someone that's interested becoming the new leader of KygekTeam.
-Please visit [this page](https://kygek.team/lookingfornewleader) for more information.
+We're looking for people that are interested to maintain our repositories, including our PocketMine-MP plugins and other notable projects.
+For more information, please visit [this page](https://kygek.team/lookingfornewmaintainer).

 ---